keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 ### Resistance as a Noise

+Delia's experience of the air raid siren was---buried in her subconscious---formative in her career journey into synthesising repetitive sound.
+A bright girl captivated by music from all time periods, Delia won a scholarship to Girton College at Cambridge University where she studied a mathematics degree, incorporating music studies.
+The mathematical training brought a perfectionistic precision to her work, but she wasn't ruled by the slide-rule and intentionally used human fallibility to introduce swing into the rhythm.
 To transform industrial sounds into art required understanding what sound *is* and how synthesis could build it from base component frequencies.

-% Delia's inspiration of the air raid siren into synthesised repetitive sound.
-Delia won a scholarship to Girton College at Cambridge University where she studied a mathematics degree, incorporating music studies.
-Rather than drone on I'll some synth pioneers themselves demonstrate.
-Video of [her demonstrating synthesis](https://youtu.be/qsRuhCflRyg?si=6mQbVvDQJmQT6oYZ).
-[Wendy Carlos as well](https://youtu.be/4SBDH5uhs4Q?si=9LpckiUrRIjcoolQ) on the five basic sound waves: sine, square, sawtooth, triangular, and white noise.
+New worlds of sound were explored by experimenting with layerings of the five basic sound waves: sine, square, sawtooth, triangular, and white noise.

-% Physics and determining waves.
-% The [Oramics machine](https://www.daphneoram.org/oramicsmachine/) of creating sound *from* the visual waves.
-% Ruby Payne-Scott and radioastronomy as listening to the electromagnetic waves of the universe.
-Had to step down due to the CSIRO marriage ban.
-Had an ASIO file due to leftist tendencies
-% ABC logo is a wave: the Lissajou polynomial.
+Rather than drone on about the physics, I'll let the synth pioneers demonstrate.
+Delia [demonstrated with an oscilloscope in 1965](https://youtu.be/qsRuhCflRyg?si=6mQbVvDQJmQT6oYZ) including her sampling work.
+Wendy Carlos [demonstrates with a patch bay](https://youtu.be/4SBDH5uhs4Q?si=9LpckiUrRIjcoolQ) five years later.
+Some trailblazers adept with a solder iron even invented their own machines.
+Daphne Oram, cofounder of the Radiophonic Workshop, was inspired by a school experiment using an oscilloscope to visualise a sound wave.
+Why the reverse couldn't be possible---sound generated from inputting a graph?
+The [Oramics machine](https://www.daphneoram.org/oramicsmachine/) was born: lines drawn on glass slides allowed free-form pitch expression beyond electrical oscillations, though with many technical difficulties.

+Musicians weren't the only ones soldering electronics and poring over sine waves.
+Ruby-Payne Scott, working on secret war-time radar technologies, had become interested in transmissions from beyond Earth.
+Working in academia with Lindsay McCready and group leader John Pawsey they were able to pick up and classify bursts of radiowaves [broadcast during sunspot fluctuations](https://www.nature.com/articles/157158a0).
+The understanding of the signals from our universe had moved beyond [ceiling-breaking spectral photographs of the night sky](https://www.smsa.org.au/book-reviews/the-glass-universe-by-dava-sobel/) to the ['sound' of stars themselves](https://theconversation.com/joy-division-40-years-on-from-unknown-pleasures-astronomers-have-revisited-the-pulsar-from-the-iconic-album-cover-119861).
+Ruby would lose her permanent position, not due to her ASIO file [documenting leftist tendencies](https://web.archive.org/web/20140714170923/http://www.naa.gov.au/collection/snapshots/find-of-the-month/2009-march.aspx), but her hidden marriage was exposed and in violation of Australian public service marriage rules in force until 1966.

+All of the above was visualised as electrical current fluctuations on an oscilloscope.
+The Australian Broadcasting Corporation (ABC) logo itself is connected to this motif: its [3-loop Lissajou polynomial figure](https://www.abc.net.au/science/holo/liss.htm) of out of phase sine waves represented its broadcast charter for both radio and TV.
+The ABC archives might hold an indirect legacy connection to Delia.
+The BBC trashed archived content for cost saving measures, including *Doctor Who* for which Delia created the theme tune.
+The ABC though, receiving copies for broadcast from the BBC centre, makes Australia ripe for rediscovering [lost footage](https://www.abc.net.au/news/2020-08-23/doctor-who-missing-episodes-could-they-be-in-australia/12568918) especially censored edits spliced by the Film Censorship Board.

+The core driver of electronic sound synthesis was cultural exploration.
 Somehow, this beating of the air makes us feel something.
 Sometimes, it changes how we think.

 ### Sirens Into Songs